|

 what to do when the shaking begins:

-indoors until the shaking stops and you’re sure it’s safe to exit.
+Stay indoors until the shaking stops and you’re sure it’s safe to exit.
 Stay away from windows.
-In a high-rise building,
+In a high-rise

-expect the fire alarms and sprinklers to go off during a quake.
-If you are in bed, hold on and stay there, protecting your
+building, expect the fire alarms and sprinklers to go off during a quake.
+If you are in bed, hold on and stay there, protecting

-head with a pillow.
+your head with a pillow.
 If you are outdoors, find a clear spot away from buildings, trees, and power lines.
-Drop to the ground.
-If
+Drop to the

-you are in a car, slow down and drive to a clear place (as described above).
-Stay in the car until the shaking stops.
+ground.
+If you are in a car, slow down and drive to a clear place (as described above).
+Stay in the car until the shaking

 Identify what to do after the shaking stops:

-for injuries.
-Protect yourself from further danger by putting on long pants, a long-sleeved shirt, sturdy shoes, and work
+yourself for injuries.
+Protect yourself from further danger by putting on long pants, a long-sleeved shirt, sturdy shoes,

-gloves.
+and work gloves.
 Check others for injuries.
 Give first aid for serious injuries.
 Look for and extinguish small fires.
-Eliminate

 How to Shelter-in-Place